 Councillors, Administrators, members of staff of councils, delegates of councils, (including members of council committees that are delegates of a council) and any other person a council's adopted Code of Conduct applies to, must comply with the applicable provisions of their council's Code of Conduct.
-It is the personal responsibility of council officials to comply with the standards in the code and to regularly review their personal circumstances and conduct with this in mind.
+It is the personal responsibility of council officials to comply with the standards in the Code and to regularly review their personal circumstances and conduct with this in mind.

-Failure by a member of staff to comply with a council's Code of Conduct may give rise to disciplinary action.
+Failure by a council committee member or delegate of the council to comply with a council's Code of Conduct may give rise to disciplinary action.